Multi-SpacePhish: Extending the Evasion-space of Adversarial Attacks against Phishing Website Detectors using Machine Learning: Evaluation: experimental setup and technical implementation

+\begin{enumerate} \item \textit{Setup.} The first phase is choosing a given source dataset (i.e., \dataset{Zenodo} or \dataset{$\delta$phish}) and partition its samples into \textit{benign} and \textit{phishing} ($B$ and $P$, respectively).
+Then, we perform a \textit{random split} (to avoid bias) on each of these partitions by using a 80:20 ratio (common in related literature~\cite{bac2021pwdgan, al2021generating}).
+In other words, we randomly select 80\% of the samples in both $B$ and $P$ (i.e., $B_t$ and $P_t$ respectively), which will be used to train the ML model.
+The leftout samples, $B_i$ and $P_i$ (corresponding to 20\% of $B$ and $P$, respectively), are used to assess the inference performance of the resulting ML model.
+We will also use $P_i$ as basis to craft our adversarial samples.

+\item \textit{Training.} To train \smacal{M}, we recall that the source data is in raw format.
+Hence, before obtaining the training dataset \smacal{D}, the corresponding \textit{training} partitions $B_t$ and $P_t$ must be transformed into their feature representation.
+Hence, we develop a feature extractor (described in §\ref{sssec:features}) that is based on a given feature set $F$ (either $F^u$, $F^r$, or $F^c$).
+Then, we preprocess both $B_t$ and $P_t$ to obtain the actual training data \smacal{D}.
+At this point, we apply a given ML algorithm \smacal{A} (either \smamath{RF}, \smamath{LR} or \smamath{CN}) to such \smacal{D}; the resulting ML model \smacal{M} (a binary classifier, which we fine tune via grid-search) will be the detection component of the considered ML-PWD.

+\item \textit{Testing.} The last phase is measuring the performance of \smacal{M}.
+In our case, a ML-PWD must exhibit both a high detection rate and a low false positive rate: indeed, no one is interested in detectors that block legitimate websites due to excessive false alarms.
+Hence, we preprocess the \textit{inference} partitions $B_i$ and $P_i$ (by considering the proper $F$) and measure the \smamath{fpr} and \smamath{tpr}---in the absence of adversarial attacks. \end{enumerate} The topmost priority is ensuring that \smacal{M} analyzing $F^c$ achieve optimal performance: indeed, models using either $F^u$ or $F^r$ are expected to exhibit a lower performance as they are provided with less information; however, using $F^u$ or $F^r$ is expected to yield a superior robustness in the presence of evasion attacks.
+(Our repository includes the best parameter configurations of each ML algorithm.)

-To provide results that are devoid of experimental bias and also to serve as a reliable benchmark for future researches, \textit{we repeat all the abovementioned operations 50 times}.
+\textbf{Statistical Validation.} To provide results that are devoid of experimental bias and also to serve as a reliable benchmark for future researches, \textit{we repeat all the abovementioned operations 50 times}.
 This means that each source dataset is randomly sampled 50 times, each resulting in a different training partition \smacal{D} and, hence, a different \smacal{M}.
-Such \smacal{M} is, in turn, assessed on different data (i.e., different inference partitions), yielding different \smamath{tpr} and \smamath{fpr}, and is also subject to the 12 evasion attacks (all using different malicious samples as basis).
+Such \smacal{M} is, in turn, assessed on different data (i.e., different inference partitions), yielding different \smamath{fpr} and \smamath{tpr}.
+Furthermore, all\footnote{Overall, for our experiments we develop 900 \ftcal{M} (given by: 2 source datasets * 50 random draws * 3 $F$ * 3 \ftcal{A}).} such \smacal{M} are also assessed against all our considered attacks (which we will discuss in the next section).
+Such a large evaluation allows one to perform \textit{statistically validated comparisons} by leveraging well-known techniques~\cite{apruzzese2022sok}.
+We will do this to infer whether some attacks induce a performance degradation that is statistically significant.
+To the best of our knowledge, we are the first to use statistical tests to validate the impact of adversarial attacks against ML-PWD.